orlagh-sweeney/we-ride-cycling-club/README.md

 ### Tools Testing
 The following tools were used to test the website:
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/): This was used throughout the project to test responsiveness, to de-bug any issues, and to test changes to HTML and CSS before implementing them in Gitpod.
-- [Responsive Design Checker](https://www.responsivedesignchecker.com/): This was used to check the responsiveness of the site on different device sizes (mobile/tablet/laptop/desktop).
+- [Responsive Design Checker](https://www.responsivedesignchecker.com/): This was used to check the responsiveness of each page of the site on different device sizes including mobile, tablet, laptop and desktop.
-    - This revealed that the form was too short for tablet devices of 800x1280 revealing spacing underneath the footer.
-Height of the form section was increased to resovle this issue.
+    - This revealed that the join-us form was too short for tablet devices of 800x1280, there was spacing underneath the footer.
+The height of the form-section was increased from 900x to 1200px for max-width 950px to resolve this.

+### Device Testing
+The website was manually tested on the following devices with no issues:
+- Samsung Galaxy S10+
+- MacBook Pro 13"
+- Dell 27" Desktop Monitor (P2722H)

 ### Browser Tesing
-The website was testing on the followin browsers with no issues:
+The website was tested on the following browsers with no issues:
 - Google Chrome
 - Safari
 - Mozilla Firefox